tyadav2/tyadav2/README.md

-### Hi there 👋

-Welcome to my GitHub!
+### Welcome to my GitHub!
 Here, you'll find a glimpse of my skills, projects, and interests.

 ## 🌐 Skills